-We are exposed to greater risks of liability for employee acts or omissions, or installation/system failure, in our fire protection businesses than may be inherent in other businesses

-The nature of the fire protection services we provide exposes us to the risks that we may be held liable for employee acts or omissions or installation/system failures.
+Risks related to liability for employee acts or omissions, or installation/system failure, in our fire protection businesses The nature of the fire protection services we provide exposes us to the risks that we may be held liable for employee acts or omissions or installation/system failures.
 In an attempt to reduce this risk, our installation, service and/or maintenance agreements and other contracts contain provisions limiting our liability in such circumstances, and we typically maintain liability insurance to mitigate such risk.
 However, in the event of litigation, it is possible that contract limitations may be deemed not applicable or unenforceable, that our insurance coverage is not adequate, or that insurance carriers deny coverage of our claims.
 As a result, such employee acts or omissions or installation/system failures could have an adverse effect on our business, financial condition, results of operations and cash flows.